NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 ### Componentised Observation (XML HL7 > JSON FHIR)

-With the exception of the related field, Componentised Observations are mapped identically to [Uncategorised Data](#uncategorised-data-xml-hl7--json-fhir).
+Except for the related field, Componentised Observations are mapped identically to [uncategorised Data](#uncategorised-data-xml-hl7--json-fhir).

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                                                                                     |
 |--------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|